"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 - Muscle problems.
 LIPITOR can cause serious muscle problems that can lead to kidney problems, including kidney failure.
 You have a higher chance for muscle problems if you are taking certain other medicines with LIPITOR.

-liver before you start taking LIPITOR and if you have symptoms of liver
+to check your liver before you start taking LIPITOR and if you have symptoms of

-problems while you take LIPITOR.
-Call your doctor right away if you have the following
+liver problems while you take LIPITOR.
+Call your doctor right away if you have

 - feel tired or weak

 - yellowing of your skin or the whites of your eyes